Here are five ways technology could enhance the running of your hotel.

 If you run a hotel, you’ll know there’s nothing more crucial than guest satisfaction.
 Up until now, this has meant keeping clean rooms, hiring helpful staff and ensuring decent facilities.
 The times are changing, however, and it’s now more important than ever to stay ahead of the curve if you want to maintain your hotel’s reputation.

 With technology ever advancing, the customer service model has become decidedly more complex, paving the way for new digitally enhanced experiences.
-The industry has always been competitive, but the race to follow new trends in technology means it’s harder than ever to stand out in a crowded market.
+The industry has always been competitive, but the race to follow new trends in technology in hotels means it’s harder than ever to stand out in a crowded market.

 With this in mind, here are five ways technology could enhance the running of your hotel.

 Slick administration is essential for the running of any business, but this couldn’t be more important when it comes to hotel bookings.
-ALICE Staff allows your staff to exceed expectations as they can solve issues and incidents quickly; speeding up administration through the process.
+ALICE Guest Services allows your staff to exceed expectations as they can solve issues and incidents quickly; speeding up administration through the process.
 However, slow-running computers will also mean longer wait times for customers checking in, so make sure your tech is fully updated.
 If your reception computers are running slowly, they could be running out of RAM space.
 To fix this problem quickly, head to offtek.co.uk for reliable, professional memory upgrades.

 These days, people use their smartphones for everything, and why should hotels be any different?
 From cell phone bookings to mobile check-ins and instant room access, mobile technology is dominating the hotel industry and making overnight stays more simple for guests.
 To stay connected with your guests, ALICE’s guest engagement software, ALICE Guest, allows you to engage with your guests before, during, and after their stay, by enabling them to message you via text or app.
 With or without an app, guests can now use their mobile phones to contact you with questions or call for assistance 24/7.